dustinpfister/blog_posts/_posts/lodash_clonedeep.md

 var copy = JSON.parse(JSON.stringify(obj));
 ```

 Also when it comes to the new ES2015+ standards there is plenty more to cover with this, but this is just one of my lodash posts, so that is another ball of wax.
+When it comes to [cloning arrays with javaScript by itself](/2020/09/03/js-array-copy/) I wrote a post on just that if you want to read more about cloning arrays, and objects in general with just native javaScript by itself.